SAP-samples/btp-msteams-extend-workflow/tutorial/Step6-Testing-the-Application/README.md

 2. Add Microsoft Teams Exploratory license to the test user, especially the Exchange Online (Plan 1) License without which some resources like https://graph.microsoft.com/v1.0/me/calendar will not be available with graph api.

-3. In SAP S/4HANA on-premise system, before importing the ABAP Project (Open SE38 and execute the program ZABAPGIT_STANDALONE) and add a step to import GitHub certificate as mentioned here.
-Otherwise, you will encounter SSL certificate errors.
+3. Ensure you import GitHub certificate by following [abapGit documentation](https://docs.abapgit.org/guide-ssl-setup.html) before executing Step 33 in [Step3-Configure-SAP-S4HANA](../Step3-Configure-SAP-S4HANA/README.md) to avoid SSL certificate errors.

 4. In SAP S/4HANA 2020 and higher versions, the Clone Repository is not present in Abap Git program.
 On creating the online repository, a local copy is created automatically.
 So, the Clone Online Repo step can be avoided in these systems and Pull step can be executed directly.